ashiklom/NP_Trait_Analysis/response-letter/editor.md

 Especially to an analysis with no trait filling?
 One would think this should be possible in a Bayesian world especially.

+Our Bayesian approach does not use "trait filling" in the sense of an independent first step of imputing missing values followed by a separate, independent analysis of the filled trait matrix.
+Rather, it uses multiple imputation, which draws different values of the traits at random (based on the current iteration's estimate of the covariance) each algorithmic step and therefore integrates over the full distribution of missing trait uncertainty.
+Although our approach can be used for trait filling (in fact, this is an idea we may explore in a subsequent paper), that is not the main objective of this paper.
-Trait filling is fundamental to the multivariate approach used in this paper -- this is precisely the mechanism by which trait observations borrow strength from each other.
+However, multiple imputation is fundamental to the multivariate approach used in this paper -- this is precisely the mechanism by which trait observations borrow strength from each other.
 For this trait dataset, there is not a single observation that contains all seven of the traits we included.
 Therefore, we do not believe a multivariate analysis without trait filling makes sense in the context of this paper.
-However, our univariate model by definition does not include any trait filling, so it already serves as a point of comparison.
+That being said, our univariate model by definition does not include any imputation, so it serves as a point of comparison.

 > 6) Line 198, line 225, line 233, line 241, line 243 line 267 - several  of the places I am not sure which model is being used with which word